ocaml/dune/doc/concepts/promotion.rst

 You can also use ``dune runtest --auto-promote``, which will automatically do the promotion.

-Automatically promoting rule output into the source tree
+Automatically Promoting Rule Output Into the Source Tree
 --------------------------------------------------------

 Dune rules support a ``(mode promote)`` directive that will automatically